Our goal is to share information and products that are truly helpful to renters.

 - Clean out your storage unit.
 If your rental property has a storage unit or garage at your apartment complex, make sure you remove all of your items from it before you move out, so you’re not scrambling the day of the move, or worse yet, forget.

 - Take care of your trash/junk.
-Don’t leave anything for your landlord to take care of.
+Don’t leave anything behind for your landlord.
 They’ll have to charge you and you’re less likely to get a good reference in the future.
 Schedule to have a service like 1800GotJunk to show up at the tail end of your move.